Research ideas

 Tomorrow-problem

-3 ideas Best for self-directed researchers or advanced students with a strong algebra background
+5 ideas Best for self-directed people with strong algebra taste

 Current focus

-4 ideas Best for researchers who want theorem work with compiler consequences
+4 ideas Best for people who want theorem work with compiler consequences

 Current focus